 There are no reductions for unoccupied but furnished properties, 100% Council Tax is charged.

 Empty properties are defined as those which are unoccupied and unfurnished.
-A 25% discount is granted for a period of 3 months from the date a property becomes unoccupied and unfurnished.
-Note that the 3 month discount is awarded against the property, not the owner.
+A 25% discount is granted for a period of 28 days form the date a property becomes unoccupied and unfurnished.
+Note that the 28 day discount is awarded against the property, not the owner.
 When the discount ends the full charge is payable.
 If the property remains empty for more than 2 years (from when it first became empty) the level of charge will increase.